Change Management Training for Leaders: Why Simulations Beat Seminars

-Every change management practitioner has a favourite framework.
-Kotter’s 8 steps.
-ADKAR.
-Lewin’s unfreeze-change-refreeze.
-Bridges’ transition model.
-These models are genuinely useful — they’re built from real observation of how change moves through organisations, and they give practitioners a shared language for diagnosing what’s going wrong.
-The problem isn’t the frameworks.
+Every change management practitioner has a favourite framework: Kotter's 8 steps, ADKAR, Lewin's unfreeze-change-refreeze, or Bridges' transition model.
+These models are genuinely useful — they're built from real observation of how change moves through organisations, and they give practitioners a shared language for diagnosing what's going wrong.
+The problem isn't the frameworks.
 The problem is what happens when you try to teach them.

 Resistance Is Information, Not Obstacle